patrick-crawford/WEB422-Backup/notes/angular-get-started.md

 The Angular CLI has included many files and folders for us to begin our development effort.
 At the moment, we will be primairly focusing on:

 * The `src` folder: This is where all the code for your app will reside
-* The `src/app` folder:  This folder contains the code assets for the "app" component (every new compnent that we create will be in its own folder within `src`)
+* The `src/app` folder:  This folder contains the code assets for the "app" component (every new component that we create will be in its own folder within `src`)

 ![New app folder structure](/media/angular-cli-project-structure-2.png)